A New Model for Career Exploration in a VUCA World

 I began my career in higher education as a career counselor at a small Pittsburgh-area University.
 I worked with traditional-age students, and also had the incredible opportunity to work with a large number of “returning” adults finishing a degree.
 This set the foundation for the rest of my career as a faculty member and administrator focusing on innovative models for adult learners.
+The difference now, we live in a Volatile, Uncertain, Complex, and Ambiguous (VUCA) world.

 What I learned back then helping students understand both themselves and the careers they aspired to is as applicable today as it was then (also during a difficult time economically).